Alfa Romeo Stelvio SUV review

 The medium-sized premium SUV class is busier than ever, with the BMW X3, Audi Q5, Mercedes GLC, Jaguar F-Pace, Volvo XC60 and Porsche Macan all fighting to come out on top.
 As it makes a push upmarket, Alfa Romeo joined in with its take on the formula: the Stelvio.

 The Alfa Romeo Stelvio is a great car to look at; it takes all the best bits of the Alfa Romeo Giulia saloon and adapts them to suit the tastes of SUV buyers.
 It’s a sporty, muscular design that’s on a par with the Porsche Macan, or even the Maserati Levante from the class above.
-If you want your family car to turn heads, you can’t do much better than the Stelvio.
+If you want your family car to turn heads, you can’t do much better than the Stelvio, especially since its 2023 facelift added distinctive ‘3+3’ headlights in a nod to iconic past models.

-Good design and quality materials are spread throughout the Stelvio’s impressive interior.
-It might fall short of the Audi Q5 and Porsche Macan in terms of build quality, but it’s still a lovely place to sit.
-This was maintained with a significant package of upgrades at the end of 2019 that included improved cabin materials and an updated infotainment system.
+The Stelvio’s impressive interior might fall short of the Audi Q5 and Porsche Macan in terms of build quality and cutting-edge tech, but it’s still a lovely place to sit.
+This was maintained with a significant package of upgrades at the end of 2019 that included improved cabin materials and an updated infotainment system, while its more substantial recent facelift ushered in a 12.3-inch digital instrument cluster for the first time.

 There’s the high driving position you’d expect from an SUV, as well as plenty of space for five people.
 Standard equipment is generous, but it’s worth noting that leather is only available on top-spec models and isn't standard like on some rivals.

-Engines include a 2.2-litre diesel with 187bhp or 207bhp, or a 2.0-litre turbocharged petrol with 197bhp or 276bhp – both of which are shared with the Alfa Romeo Giulia and provide a good blend of performance and fuel economy.
-Four-wheel drive – Q4 in Alfa Romeo speak – is standard on nearly all models, while an eight-speed automatic gearbox that can be manipulated by sporty steering-wheel paddles is the only transmission offered, with no manual option.
+Engines include a 2.2-litre diesel with 207bhp, or a 2.0-litre turbocharged petrol with 276bhp – both of which are shared with the Alfa Romeo Giulia and provide a good blend of performance and fuel economy.
+Four-wheel drive – Q4 in Alfa Romeo speak – is standard on all post-facelift models, while an eight-speed automatic gearbox that can be controlled with sporty steering-wheel paddles is the only transmission offered, with no manual option.

-Post-facelift Stelvios are available in four trim levels: the entry-level Super, Sprint, Lusso Ti and Veloce, plus the muscular, range-topping Quadrifoglio, which is practically a separate model.
-This high-performance version takes on the Porsche Macan Turbo in performance terms, and shares the Giulia Quadrifoglio’s Ferrari-developed twin-turbo V6 engine.
+Facelifted Stelvios are available in three trim levels: the entry-level Sprint, Veloce and Competitzione, plus the range-topping Quadrifoglio, which is practically a separate model.
+This high-performance version takes on the Porsche Macan GTS in performance terms, and shares the Giulia Quadrifoglio’s Ferrari-developed twin-turbo V6 engine.
 It produces 503bhp and gets the Stelvio from 0-62mph in 3.8 seconds.
 Better still is that it's an SUV that's not only fast in a straight line, but also one that handles beautifully.

-According to our 2020 Driver Power survey, Alfa Romeo owners are a very satisfied bunch – the brand finished ninth overall, out of 30 brands surveyed (even with concerning reliability feedback).
-Owners can also find reassurance in Alfa's five-year/75,000-mile warranty.
+According to our 2020 Driver Power survey, Alfa Romeo owners are a very satisfied bunch – the brand finished ninth overall out of 30 brands surveyed (even with concerning reliability feedback), but the maker hasn’t appeared in the results more recently.

 In Euro NCAP crash testing, the Stelvio achieved the full five stars, with a "near-perfect" 97% score for adult occupant protection.
-It carries all the latest must-have safety features, including autonomous emergency braking.
+It carries all the latest must-have safety features, including autonomous emergency braking, although some driver aids are optional and carry an additional cost.